Pengjp/web-learning/README.md

 The search() method cannot take a second start position argument.

 The indexOf() method cannot take powerful search values (regular expressions).

+toFixed() returns a string, with the number written with a specified number of decimals: